I came face to face with a wolverine in a zoo recently. The exhibit was icy, and I wondered how these animals survived these temperatures.

 Wolverines can hunt whatever animals they come across but prefer animals of their size.
 The exception to this is if a large animal is stuck in the snow or sick.

 Want to know what other animals are omnivores?
 Find out in an article I have written here.

 Do Wolverines Hibernate?

 Wolverines do not hibernate during the winter.
 Wolverines have adapted for life in extreme conditions and use these so that they do not need to hibernate.

-Wolverines will find shelter out of the cold and wind in late winter and early spring.
-Wolverines have thick, dark, oily fur, which is highly hydrophobic, making it resistant to frost and water.
+Wolverines will find shelter from the cold and wind in late winter and early spring.
+Wolverines have thick, dark, oily, highly hydrophobic fur, making them resistant to frost and water.

-Wolverine can walk on top of the snow, which is another reason why they do not hibernate.
+Wolverines can walk on top of the snow, which is another reason they do not hibernate.

 They have feet that are short, with large, five-toed paws with claws.
 Wolverines have a plantigrade posture, which they use to walk on their soles.
 This enables them to climb up and over cliffs, trees, and snow-covered peaks with relative ease.